 Naturally, we also applied this bangs trend to the bobs of the era, which were delightfully blunt (and look super chic, even to this day).
 Bangs on short hair seemed even bigger than ever, we surmise to even out the cropped length.
 No complaints, just hairspray!

-The charming, tousled bowlcut was one of the hallmarks of the decade that seemed to cross gender lines, even back in the day… which makes this look unwittingly ahead of its time.
+The charming, tousled bowl cut was one of the hallmarks of the decade that seemed to cross gender lines.
+Even back in the day… this look was unwittingly ahead of its time.
 That, and the fact that it’s one of the hottest looks on and off the runways nowadays makes a strong case for this look.